henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly_QC.md

 /proj/g2015027/assemblyQC/scripts/runFastQTrim.sh # ~6 min to run
 ```

 Take a look at the html summary file produced by the script above: 'fastqc_summary/Rbac.html.
-(You can e.g. run firefox from the commandline to look at this file).

 #### Questions

 - How many adaptors were found in the read subset by Cutadapt?
 - What fraction of the 25,000 reads in the subset had adapters?
 - How many reads survived the quality trimming?
 - Did the quality trimming have any major effect on the overall quality?
+Compare with the FastQC-report you did before trimming

 ###  Kmers